Doll Me Up (Chapter 4): Growing the business

 Shopkeeper Stories with Nazlin Hilal the founder of Doll Me Up Cosmetics and Boneca cosmetics make-up in Singapore small business make-up fashion enterprise

 A prominent businessman in Singapore, Dr Theyvandran, put it bluntly.
 “A business cannot stay stagnant.
 If it stays stagnant, it dies.”
-Over the course of my research, I have spoken to business owners big and small who assert a strong mantra of adaptation, whether they work as a tattoo artist in Baltimore or a bookseller in Brazil.
+Over the course of my research, I have spoken to business owners big and small who promote a strong ethic of adaptation, whether they work as a tattoo artists in Baltimore or bookseller in Brazil.

-Nazlin Hilal runs a very small business in Singapore called Doll Me Up Cosmetics, and shows us how even little ones like herself have to endlessly and energetically rethink their business models to stay in the game.
+Nazlin Hilal runs a very small business in Singapore called Doll Me Up Cosmetics, and shows us how even little businesses need to endlessly and energetically rethink their business models to stay fresh and alive in the game.

 Shopkeeper Stories Doll Me Up Nazlin Hilal cosmetics fashion make-up small business enterprise in Singapore